Metadata Inspector

 --public-only | Restrict output to public symbols |

---json | Output structured JSON for tooling.
-Forces one-shot mode. |
+--json Enterprise | Output structured JSON for tooling.
+Forces one-shot mode.
+Top-level licensedTo field carries the licensee identity. |

-MCP server
+MCP server Enterprise

 | Option | Description |